In this DIY article, I show you how to replace carpet stairs with wood. This easy DIY project is the cheapest way to give your staircase a makeover.

 Also, use a flat/matte sealer if your wood has a flat/matte finish.

 Ultimately, this will help maintain consistency between the bullnose and surface of the wood.

 The process to secure the tread/riser are the same.

 I used liquid nail and applied it liberally to the bare wood on the tread/riser in a wave pattern.

 Next, I repeated the pattern in the opposite direction to increase coverage.

-Thank you for taking the time to read this post about how to replace carpet stairs with wood.
-I hope it helps you!
-Check out my other Home Projects.
+In conclusion, thank you for taking the time to read this post about how to replace carpet stairs with wood.